Lionel Kochan: Career

 His first academic post was as a lecturer in European history at the University of Edinburgh from 1959 to 1964.
 He then moved to the University of East Anglia, where he was Reader in European History from 1965 to 1969.
-He was Bearsted Reader in Jewish History at University of Warwick from 1969 until his retirement in 1987.
+He was then the Bearsted Reader in Jewish History at University of Warwick from 1969; this academic appointment had been funded by Lord Bearsted as a lectureship but was upgraded to a readership to secure Kochan.
+He retired in 1987.